bontaramsonta/go-portfolio/web/content/blogs/devops-k8s-architecture.md

 has_code_blocks: false
 ---

-# Kubernetes Architecture on AWS: A Complete Guide

 Kubernetes has become the de facto standard for container orchestration, and when combined with AWS's robust cloud infrastructure, it provides a powerful platform for deploying and managing applications at scale.
 In this post, we'll explore the architecture of a production-ready Kubernetes cluster on AWS.

 ## High-Level Architecture Overview